+5. Should livestock working dogs be exempt as a class from mandatory dog de-

+sexing?

+⊠ Yes

+⊠ No

+☐ Unsure

+Please provide reasons for your preference:They are kept in proper

+facilities

-5. Should livestock working dogs be exempt as a class from mandatory dog de- sexing? ⊠ Yes □ No ☐ Unsure Please provide reasons for your preference: unable to make an assessment of its capabilities until the dog has matured 6.
-If working dogs are required to be de-sexed by a particular age, at what age should working dogs be required to be de-sexed?
-2-3 years 7.
-How could this be enforced?
-Used as part of the registration process and only register them up to 3 years of age
+6. If working dogs are required to be de-sexed by a particular age, at what age

+should working dogs be required to be de-sexed?

+7. How could this be enforced?